-Train with low volume, long rest periods and minimal warm-up.
+To maximize strength development, train with low volume, long rest periods and minimal warm-up.
 Start with your heaviest set (after warming up), and pyramid down in weight.
 This style of training is called “reverse pyramid training” and it works incredibly well for building muscle and strength.

 The Warm Up

 Perform 2-3 light(er) sets, working your way as you go and keeping the reps low (3-6).
 Don’t burn yourself out doing tons of reps.
 This is key!
 Explode up on the concentric (positive) part of the movement and slowly lower the weights under full control.
 Generate as much force as possible with every rep, to get your muscular and nervous systems ready to fire.

 After doing a few quick warm-ups, it’s showtime!
 Hunt down and destroy your personal records.